digitalsoba/pathfinder-ansible/readme.md

 Vagrant abstracts the process for creating a VM so we won't have access to directly ssh into the machine, this is why we use `vagrant ssh`.
 Because of this, we can't directly run an ansible playbook with `ansible-playbook playbook.yml` against the machine, instead, we'll use `vagrant provision`.

-You can also use docker to run these labs in a standalone container, this requires ansible to run against itself.
-You can run the `ubunut:latest` image.
-For the lab you can run the command `docker run -it ubuntu:latest bash` to run a ubuntu container.
+You can also use Docker to run these labs in a standalone container, this requires ansible to run against itself.
+You can run the `ubuntu:latest` image.
+For the lab you can run the command `docker run -it ubuntu: latest bash` to run a ubuntu container.
 If you using docker you must update your container and install ansible.
 Change hosts to `hosts: localhost` and add `connection: local` to the `.yml` file.
 Sample files for docker can be viewed in the ansible-lab-docker folder.
 Once finished with a lab you can exit the container or continue with the same container.
 If you're asked to visit a page on your browser, use [localhost](http://localhost)

 To get started, clone this repo with `git clone https://github.com/digitalsoba/pathfinder-ansible.git`.
 In the terminal, navigate to each lab and complete the challenges.